Penley Heritage Book (13 Generation Summary)

 After William Pinley’s 1707 purchase of land, this family consistently used the letter E in Penley instead of the letter I as in Pinley.
 The change is more attributed to illiteracy than heritage.
 The Registers of North Farnham Parish in Richmond County, Virginia officially record the births of their children.

 Born Penly, Thomas son of William and Mary Penly, 8 June 1709

 Born Penly, Mary daughter of William and Mary Penly, 3 January 1712

-Church records do not record William Penleys death, but our last entry in the North Farnham Parish record is Mary Penleys death on January 14, 1749.
+Daughter Mary married Clark Short on March 2, 1731.
+Church records do not record William Penley’s death.
+Our last Penley entry in the North Farnham Parish record is Mary Penley’s death on January 14, 1749.
 William and Mary may have had other children born outside of the North Farnham records.
 An Elizabeth Penly married Richard Rice, and named her first son William Pinley Rice, born about 1725.
-Daughter Mary married Clark Short on March 2, 1731.

 Penley Generation IV: Farnham Parish

 Thomas Penley (1712 - 1736) and Sarah Stone

 On January 30, 1729, Thomas Penley married Sarah Stone, the daughter of Joshua and Mary Stone.
 Their marriage, births of four children and death of Thomas are registered in North Farnham Parish, Richmond County, Virginia.